FrancescBars/Magma-funcions-on-Quotient-Modular-Curves/README.md

 print genusquotientcurve; // Return the genus of the quotient modular curve X0(N)/TN prec := 20; // Number of coefficients of the q-expansion HH := JacobianDecompositionQuotientX0NWN(N, TN, prec, t);
-print HH[1]; // Should return 11111111111111 if compute the exact Jacobian decomposition (if one factor appears n times, appears n times in Jacobian decomposition)
+print HH[1]; // Should return 11111111111111 if such Magma function JacobianDecompositionQuotientX0NWN compute the exact Jacobian decomposition (if one factor appears n times, appears n times in Jacobian decomposition)
-// If return 0 then each factor appears in Jacobian decomposition BUT if one factors appears n times in Jacob.decom, here could appear m times with m ge n.
+// If returns 0 then each factor (i.e. each abelian variety attached to a modular form listed in HH[1]) appears in the Jacobian decomposition BUT if one factors appears n times in Jacob.decom, here could appear m times (in the list HH[1]) with m ge n.
 //For N square free as our example should appear 11111111111 and compute the programme directly the Jacobian decomposition print HH[2]; // List the modular forms with q-expansion that are factor of the Jacobian, (could appear repeated if some factor of the Jacobian can appeared repeated) print HH[3]; // List the number fields of the list of modular forms given in HH[2], the order is the same